-Home kits are cheaper.
-Because tooth whitening is a complicated procedure we would advise that you always consult ourdentist prior to undertaking treatment.
+Home kits are cheaper – but because tooth whitening is a complicated procedure, we would advise that you consult your dentist prior to undertaking treatment.

 Tooth whitening can only lighten your existing tooth colour.
 Also it only works on natural teeth.
 It will not work on any types of ‘false’ teeth such as dentures, crowns and veneers.

 If your dentures are stained or discoloured visit our dentist and ask for them to be cleaned.
-Stained veneers, crowns or dentures may need replacing; again ask our dentist.
+Stained veneers, crowns or dentures may need replacing.
+Ask our dentist.